xd6d/carina-practice/README.md

 #### Description

-Every advertisement should contain basic information visible for user
+The user that knows what he wants to get should see an expected result using search

 #### Steps and expected results

 1. **Open the webpage** - Homepage is opened
 2. **Enter some product name(f.e. 'airpods') in the search input** - Input element is fulfilled with some text
-3. **Execute search by hitting 'Enter' button** - Webpage with the advertisements matching the search input appears
+3. **Execute search by hitting 'Enter' button** - Webpage appears with the advertisements all matching the search input

 #### Coverage of test